nehaasha/Myproject_LIC_LTspice/Current mirroring.md

 * As length increases V<sub>x</sub> and V<sub>out</sub> decreases.
 * As gain increases bandwidth decreases.
 * As the refence current is 0.277mA and doing 1:1 ratio of current mirroring the Current must be copied of the same that is 0.277mA.
+* In transient analysis we see the maximum output swing caused.

 <br>

 ### Circuit 1: for 1:2 ratio